larskluge/embed-an-inkpad/README.md

 # embed-an-inkpad

-Ruby gem to allow an simple embedding of a rendered Inkpad document within your custom Rails project.
+Ruby gem to allow a simple embedding of a rendered Inkpad document within your custom Rails project.

 ## Why?